saippu/Spotifywall/README.md

 Main thing which I have to fix is the speed.
 The second part is tuning the colors for albums which have a lot of colors.

-Applying the wallpaper works only in Linux with sww for now.
+Applying the wallpaper works only in Linux with swww for now.